constantinosskitsas/Pilos-Subgraph-Matching/README.md

 |Algorithm|Description|Execution code
 |:--------:|:------------:|:------------:
 |Pilos | the filtering method of Pilos | PL
+To run without the offline spectral index comment #define EIGEN_INDEX in Line 49 in config.h
 ## Compile
 Under the root directory of the project, execute the following commands to compile the source code.